bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 </details>

-Now that we know how to get values from our dropdowns, let's populate them with real data.
-We can get our list of states immediately, but to get our cities, we'll want to make a GET request based on the state the user selected.
+Now that we know how to get values from our dropdowns, let’s populate them with real data.
+We can get our list of states immediately, but to get our cities, we’ll want to make a GET request based on the state the user selected.

 ## Problem 2: Write Service Methods to Get States and Cities from API